VictorTaelin/absal-ex/README.md

 //               i=0     i=1     i=2     i=3      i=4     i=5     i=6     i=7
 ```

 The graph has 2 nodes, so the buffer has 4 * 2 = 8 uints.
 The index 0 of the buffer represents the A port of the node A. Thus, `buffer[0] = 4`, because 4 is the position of the A port of node B. Similarly, `buffer[1] = 2` and `buffer[2] = 1`, because the port B and the port C of the node A are connected.
-The algorithm them just continuously rewrittes that buffer as such:
+Also, the first node is considered the "root" node; it is never reduced (so, that pair is exceptionally not an active pair).
+The algorithm them just continuously rewrittes active pairs on that buffer as such:

 1. Find the initial list of active pairs;